quantmind/pulsar/sources/api/protocols.txt

 =======================

-This part of the :ref:`pulsar API <api>` is about classes responsible for implementing the Protocol/Transport paradigm as well as the :class:`Server`, the base class for all socket servers.
+This part of the :ref:`pulsar API <api>` is about classes responsible for implementing the Protocol/Transport paradigm as well as :class:`Server` and :class:`Client`.

 Transport
 ==========================